How to Buy Ramp Stock in 2025

 The Innovation Fund is available to all investors.
 It has a $10 minimum investment and a 1.85% annual management fee.
 You can access the fund on Fundrise's website.

-While this portion may grow over time (for example, if Ramp continues to become more valuable or if the fund adds to its position), if you're interested in investing, be sure you like the rest of the portfolio's investments as well.
+While this portion may continue to grow over time (if Ramp continues to become more valuable or if the fund adds to its position), if you're interested in the fund, be sure you like the rest of its investments as well.

 Alternatives to investing in Ramp